BrianVanB/BrianVanB/README.md

 Brian van Beusekom\
-Bachelor Computer Science @ Utrecht University.\
+Bachelor Computer Science and Game Technology @ Utrecht University.\
 Experienced with C#/Java/Python/JS, Interested in Gamedev and Front-end.

+Eager to learn about anything Gamedev/Front-end/Graphics related.
 <!--
 **BrianVanB/BrianVanB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.